 Training in data protection and governance for new starters and existing staff is ongoing.
 Where specific training needs are identified, we are committed to providing appropriate training and support.

 This explains how our DPO fits into our governance structure.

 The Council is a public authority and therefore we have appointed a DPO in compliance with Article 37 of the General Data Protection Regulation.

 This statement explains how the role of the DPO works within the Council.

-Our DPO is also a solicitor at the Council with previous experience of advising on data protection issues and additionally holds a Practitioner Certificate in Data Protection.
+Our DPO is a solicitor at the Council with experience of advising on data protection issues.

 Our DPO is free of conflicting priorities and is able to raise issues in the way and in the forum they see fit, without approval from their line manager or others to do so.
 Our DPO is not penalised for performing their tasks.